RM-Sharma999/Data-Professionals-Survey-Analysis/README.md

 - Happiness with salary.

 ## About the Dataset
-The dataset consists of **630 survey responses** from data professionals around the world, with the largest share coming from the **United States (261 respondents)**.
-The survey includes information on **profession, education, salary, and demographics**.
+The dataset consists of **630 survey responses** from data professionals across different countries, with the largest portion coming from the **United States (261 respondents)**.
+The survey captures a wide range of information, including **job roles, education background, salary details, and demographic characteristics**, providing a comprehensive view of the data industry.

-The dataset was **cleaned and processed in Power BI (Power Query Editor)**. **Empty columns with no values** were removed, and fields such as **Job Title, Country, and Salary** were transformed to make them more suitable for visualization.
+The dataset was **cleaned and processed using Power BI (Power Query Editor)** to ensure accuracy and consistency. **Empty columns with no values** were removed, and several fields such as **Job Title, Country, and Salary** were transformed and standardized to make them more suitable for analysis and visualization.

 ## Insights
 - The Individuals who took the survey were largely from US, UK, India and Canada.